percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.16.0.md

 * {{ k8spxcjira(1444) }}: Fix a bug where Percona XtraDB Cluster initial creation state was changing to "error" if the backup restore was taking too long
 * {{ k8spxcjira(1454) }}: Fix a bug where the Operator erroneously generated SSL secrets when upgrading from 1.14.0 to 1.15.0 with `allowUnsafeConfigurations: true`Custom Resource option

+## Deprecation, Rename and Removal

+Operator versions older than 1.14.1 become incompatible with new HAProxy, ProxySQL and PXC Docker images due to the absence of the peer-list tool in them.
+If you are still using the older Operator version, make sure to update the Operator before switching to the latest database and proxy images.
+You can see the [list of Percona certified images](../images.md) for the current release, and check image versions certified for previous releases in the [documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation/).

 ## Supported Platforms

 The Operator was developed and tested with Percona XtraDB Cluster versions 8.4.2-2.1 (Tech preview), 8.0.39-30.1, and 5.7.44-31.65.
 Other options may also work but have not been tested.
 Other software components include: